quasarframework/quasar-framework.org/source/guide/quasar-app-structure.md

 ## Source Folder

+This is where you'll spend most of your time writing code for your App.

 | Asset | Description |
 | --- | --- |
 | /src/css | Folder to store global/common CSS files |